calihuddleston/social-media/README.md

 1. Open terminal.
 2. In upper corner of GitHub repo, click < Code > dropdown menu.
 3. Copy the SSH link.
-4. In terminal, type "git clone" and paste the SSH link afterwards.
+4. In terminal, type `git clone` and paste the SSH link afterwards.
 5. Hit enter.

 ** API repo should successfully be on your desktop or downloads as a directory folder.